Clovis Maksoud: Journalism and political writing

 Clovis Maksoud is also the author of many books on the Middle East and the global south, among them: "The Meaning of Non Alignment", "The Crisis of the Arab Left", "Reflections on Afro-Asianism", and "The Arab Image".

 Academic career

 Clovis Maksoud's Academic career centered around subjects of International Law, Middle East Studies, International Relations and the Global South.
 His decades of experience in diplomacy gave him a unique and practical approach to his work.
-Dr, Maksoud was Professor of International Relations in the School for International Service, International Law Professor at the College of Law and the Founding Director of the Center for the Global South at American University.
+Maksoud was professor of international relations in the School for International Service, international law professor at the College of Law and the founding director of the Center for the Global South at American University.
 Clovis Maksoud also helped establish the Center for Contemporary Arab Studies at Georgetown University in the late 1970s and served as a member of the Center's Board of Advisors.
 In 2005, the Clovis and Hala Salaam Maksoud Chair in Arab Studies was inaugurated at the University to a packed audience.

 Death

-Maksoud died on May 15, 2016 at a hospital in Washington, D.C. from a cerebral hemorrhage at the age of 89.
+Maksoud died on May 15, 2016, at a hospital in Washington, D.C., from a cerebral hemorrhage at the age of 89.